####

 First, find out if you have been employed at your current job for over six months.
 If so, then you are eligible for a type of workman’s comp called permanent total disability (PTD).
 If not, then it will depend on how long you have been employed at your current job and what kind of work that job entails.

-See also How Much Tax do Businesses Pay in Namibia?
+See also How Much does a Yorkie Cost in Namibia?

 If your job requires physical labour or hazardous materials and chemicals, then you may be eligible for PTD if it lasts longer than six months.
 If not, then it will depend on whether the injury caused any permanent physical damage or any mental impairment.